dreamcatcher-tech/network/Inbox/2024-05-27 1244 pull the latest HAL.md

 8. "Pull the HAL repository from GitHub for me."
 9. "Could you clone the HAL repo on GitHub?"
 10. "Grab the HAL repository from GitHub."

+If we want to run our own version of the repo, then this prompt should work there too ?

+Or, should each branch be always watching to see if it needs to pull from upstream ?

+Need to seek out help files that can help do things we asked for.